mlswg/mls-protocol/draft-ietf-mls-protocol.md

 their leaf's direct path.

 The member initiating the epoch change generates the fresh key pairs using the following procedure.
-The procedure is designed in a way that allows to efficiently communicate the fresh secret keys to other group members, as described in {{update-paths}}.
+The procedure is designed in a way that allows group members to efficiently communicate the fresh secret keys to other group members, as described in {{update-paths}}.